pranchal-agr/online-classroom/README.md

 # online-classroom
-This repo is for a web application for online clasroom platform
+This repo is for a web application for online classroom platform